Fujifilm X-T20 vs Nikon D7500

 Review summary: Fujifilm X-T20 vs Nikon D7500

 So what is the bottom line?
 Is there a clear favorite between the Fujifilm X-T20 and the Nikon D7500?
-The listing below highlights the relative strengths of the two models.
+A synthesis of the relative strong points of each of the models is listed below.

 Advantages of the Fujifilm X-T20:

 - More detail: Offers more megapixels (24 vs 20.7MP) with a 8% higher linear resolution.